 The SCAQMD develops ambient pollutant thresholds that signify cumulatively considerable increases in criteria pollutants.
 Construction of Alternative 1 would produce ambient impacts that, when combined with background pollutant levels that represent impacts from existing and future emission sources, would exceed the SCAQMD ambient threshold for 1-hour NO2.
-Any
+Any concurrent emissions-generating activity that occurs in the vicinity of proposed construction would add additional air emission burdens to this significant impact.
+As a result, without mitigation, emissions from Alternative 1 would produce cumulatively considerable contributions to ambient NO2 levels

-To reduce emissions of NO_x, Alternative 1 construction activities would implement all applicable POLA Sustainable Construction Guidelines as part of unmitigated operating conditions, including MMs AQ-2.1 through AQ-2.4 and AQ-2.6, as identified in Section 3.2.3 of this SEIS/SEIR.
-There are no other feasible measures that would further reduce criteria pollutant emissions from construction of Alternative 1.
+There are no feasible measures that would further reduce criteria pollutant emissions from construction of Alternative 1.
 As a result, Alternative 1 would produce cumulatively considerable and unavoidable contributions to ambient NO2 levels.